 Perhaps the smartest move by the studio was when they contracted with Walter Wanger, helping the big producer to regain his industry stature after a personal scandal.
 Allied Artists put Wanger’s name on a couple of already produced movies, to show Hollywood that he was back in business.
 Wanger then produced some excellent pictures for the studio — Riot in Cell Block 11, Invasion of the Body Snatchers — raising AA’s prestige profile.

 In 1953 Mirisch got Allied Artists involved in the 3-D craze, not because he believed the format had legs, but to show that his company could navigate a hot trend as well as the big studios.
 Everything about the 3-D show was a smart deal.
-Frustrated in his attempts to engage an outside 3-D camera company (the specialists wanted a profit participation), Mirisch found that the technicians in AA’s own camera department were eager for the challenge of putting a proprietary 3-D rig.
+Frustrated in his attempts to engage an outside 3-D camera company (the specialists wanted a profit participation), Mirisch found that the technicians in AA’s own camera department were eager for the challenge of putting their own proprietary 3-D rig together.

 For a leading lady, a British actress was imported from a UK company that had a business relationship with Allied Artists.
 Mirisch already had a working relationship with the star Richard Carlson, from Flat Top.
 Carlson had been wanting to direct but Mirisch instead turned to the famed design genius William Cameron Menzies, who had just done the popular scare show Invaders from Mars and was known for creating striking effects on a budget.
 Mirisch didn’t commission a story but dusted off a horror-mystery property already in AA’s files, a novel that had gained some attention because its first edition was illustrated by the surrealist Salvador Dali.
 The puzzle pieces fit together: Menzies had previously interpreted Dali visuals for a much-touted dream sequence in Hitchcock’s Spellbound.
 Mirisch knew that he and his studio would get nowhere doing the same tiny program pictures on the same tiny sets.
 If Menzies could create something exceptional, great things might result.